mjawwad19/MKS22X-FinalProject/README.md

     - fixed bug where nextPiece generation happened 1 below where it should have (with the simplest dumbest way possible after long thought)
     - Fixed YBound restrictions on piece movement/rotation.
 This will be further expanded upon to check for any 'collision' with pieces already fed into the array.

+[Day 5] 5/22/19:
+  - Both:
+    - debugging: print the grid
+    - debugging: print all relevant info (xcorrds, y coords, ny coords, nx coords)
+  - Kevin:
+    - added pauser (press enter) using loop and noLoop
+    - conversion of x and y to array positions math
+    - fixed bug that caused I's to be constructed like | instead of __
+  - Jawwad:
+    - dying sick :/ so working out math/ making Kevin do stuff via Driver/Mapper relationship
+     - research on noLoop and loop for pause
+    - cleaned up printing of the grid to be less jarring
+    - fixed bug at one child of pshape not converting into the array.
+    - [hopefully] fixed rotation left freeze bug when user rotates left too many times by changing rotation to a) 24 [multiple of 2, 4 and 1 maxRotations] and having the rotate functions store a local equivalent of rotation % maxRotation.

+    Things to do now/Try to figure out:
+      - lock a piece down by feeding into the array, and more importantly, keep it in the array.
+        - currently the issue is that currPiece gets locked when YBound is hit, fed into the array, and then changes to nextPiece.
+But nextpiece is not locked so the feeding of the array is now lost.
+     - "delete" a row/line and shift everything above it down
+      - score update when this happens
+      - display Next piece in box